 And what had made it all the worse had been the fact that during it all Tonya and I had begged the Lord each day to deal with those men and right their wrongdoing.
 But He simply hadn’t done it, and that had really hurt our faith, trust, and confidence in Him.
 So, as I was still trying to process all of that, I drove down to Denver that day and had that man ask me out of the clear blue, “How would you describe your walk with the Lord these days?”

-Now, I could have painted some glowing, flowery picture about the awesome times that the Lord and I had recently been having, but that would have been a lie.
-So, I just gave the man an honest answer.
+Now, I could have painted some glowing, flowery picture about the awesome times the Lord and I had recently been having.
+In other words, I could have lied.
+But I just gave the man an honest answer.
 I started out with something like, “Well, right now I am coming out of the hardest time that I’ve ever had in my walk with the Lord.”
 Then I went from there.
 Did my answer cost me the opportunity to pastor that church?
 Possibly.
 Then again, I’d like to think that a pulpit committee member insightful enough to ask such a probing question was appreciative of an answer that was obviously genuine.

 Anyway, my purpose in writing this post is to motivate you to set aside some time to do a thorough spiritual assessment of where you are with Jesus Christ right now.
 Ask yourself, “What is my spiritual condition at this very moment?”
 You see, what I’m doing is playing the role in your life that pulpit committee member played in mine that day.
 I’m looking you squarely between the eyes and asking, “How would you describe your walk with the Lord these days?”